Dan Ar Braz: 1980s

 Braz released a collegian album of Irish jigs and reels in 1979, entitled Irish Reels, Jigs, Hornpipes and Airs with a band featuring Davey Graham, Dave Evans, and Duck Baker.
 It was not commercially successful, and for several years, Braz moved away from Celtic music.
 In 1981, he toured Europe promoting his album Acoustic, a subdued collection of instrumentals, written by himself.
 He then joined a blues-rock trio.
 Between 1984 and 1987, he toured the United States over a dozen times..
 By the time Braz recorded Musiques pour les silences à venir (Music for the Silences to Come) in 1985, he was being described as "New Age".
 After making another instrumental album, he moved in a new direction by recording a collection of songs in English, Songs (1990).
-Most were written by him, plus one each by Richard Thompson and Donovan.
+Most were written by him, plus one each by Richard Thompson, Sandy Denny, Paul Brady, and Donovan.
 He teamed up with John Kirkpatrick to record a film score in 1992.

 L'Héritage des Celtes

 Formation and success

 Dan Ar Braz's greatest moment occurred in 1992, when the organizer of the Festival de Cornouaille in Quimper asked him to create a live show uniting traditional music with modern styles.
 Dan had many contacts in Britain, France, and America, and delivered beyond all expectations.
 Donal Lunny came from Ireland, Karen Matheson came from Scotland, Elaine Morgan came from Wales, and both Bagad Kemper and Alan Stivell came from Brittany.
 Altogether, 75 musicians were involved.
 The group called L'Héritage des Celtes performed their debut show at the Quimper festival in July 1993, then went on to Rennes in 1994.
 A hugely successful studio recording recreated the show.
-It sold 100,000 copies in over ten countries - 15,000 in the first week of release - and a live album followed.
+It sold 100,000 copies in over ten countries – 15,000 in the first week of release – and a live album followed.
 Their fame within France was so great that in 1996 they represented France in the 41st Eurovision Song Contest, singing in Breton.